Józef Zawadzki printing shop: Decline

-The failed Uprisings of 1831 and 1863 brought a wave of repressions and restrictions on books and periodicals.
-The university was closed in 1832 taking away textbook and academic publishing while Lithuanian press was banned in 1864.
 When Lithuanian books were banned, the press had 5,696 copies of four primers that were confiscated and burned.
 It also had 62,994 copies of 36 titles of pre-1864 Lithuanian books that it managed to get a permit to sell off.
 Many Lithuanian publishers in East Prussia used to counterfeit publication data, indicating that a book was published by the Zawadzki Press in 1863, in order to confuse the Russian police.
-The company improved its fortunes by the end of the 19th century and particularly after various restrictions were lifted due to the Russian Revolution of 1905.
-It was one of the first presses to acquire Lithuanian typesets in 1904.
-In 1909, it acquired the printing shop of Edmund Nowicki, which he had moved from Saint Petersburg in 1906.
-Expecting large orders from bishop Eduard von der Ropp, Nowicki employed 40–50 workers.
-It became a branch of the main Zawadzki Press.
+Although the bans on printing publications in Polish were never absolute, they led to a crisis in Polish-language publishing in Vilnius.
+Between 1804 and 1823, approximately 20% of all Polish books were printed in Vilnius.
+In 1884–1893, this share fell to just 0.44%.